Help the kids learn how to interact with their peers and work in small (or large) group with these fun ideas for People Interaction Activities.

 Give the children a task to read something together or learn together and then be responsible for teaching the entire Primary.
 I love to do this with a scripture connection activity but it can work in a variety of ways!

 Maybe you can have the children learn one phrase and practice it with their teacher and come up with their own plan for teaching that line or verse!

-Here’s two easy to replicate examples:
+Here’s three easy to replicate examples: